Baseline-JS/core/README.md

 - [Baseline with Windows Subsystem Linux](https://www.youtube.com/watch?v=sxrQxoibUgI)
 - [Baseline with GitHub Codespaces](https://www.youtube.com/watch?v=uvL9PxdijXA)

+# Setup

+## Quick Start

+`npx @baselinejs/quickstart`

+The quick start command will:

+- Install all requirements
+- Create a new Baseline project
+- Set up AWS credentials
+- Deploy to staging
+- Create an admin user
+- Output the URLs for the project

+You may need to install npm if npx is not available, you can do this by installing [Node.js](https://nodejs.org/en/download/)

 ## Setup

+If you prefer a more manual setup, follow the steps below.

 1. [Install requirements](#local-requirements) `pnpm run install:requirements`
 2. `npx @baselinejs/create-app my-app-name`